cs1302uga/cs1302-ce13/README.md

       * `HEAD` indicates that this commit is currently checked out; and
       * the rest of the lines is the associated log message.

-   1. In your notes, write the most recent commit displayed in your log.
+   1. In your notes, write down the complete line for the most recent commit displayed in your log.

-   1. Now, use the following command to check out the oldest commit in your log, replacing
-      `IDNUM` with the hexadecimal identifier for that commit:
+   1. Now, use the following command to check out the oldest commit in your log and give it a branch name called `restart`, replacing `IDNUM` with the hexadecimal identifier for that commit:

       ```
       $ git checkout IDNUM -b restart
       ```

-   1. Now view the output of a condensed, graphical version of the Git log.
+   1. View the output of a condensed, graphical version of the Git log.
       In your notes, describe the graph displayed by the log.

    1. Confirm that you traveled through time by inspecting the contents of the `.java` files.
 In your notes, mark today's date as the day that you became a time traveler!